-Clearwater Real Estate – Understanding Pinellas Property Valuations for Calculating Your Taxes
+Understanding Pinellas Property Taxes and Valuations for Calculating Your Taxes

-Clearwater Florida – when we are working with Clearwater Home Buyers and Beach Condo buyers two of the questions we get most often is, “Can you explain Pinellas County’s Property Tax system” and “What can I expect to pay?”
+Clearwater Florida – Understanding Pinellas Property taxes is a questions we get a lot when we are working with Home Buyers and Beach Condo buyers two of the questions we get most often is, “Can you explain Pinellas Property Tax system” for Pinellas County and “What can I expect to pay?”

-Today we’ll explain how Pinellas County’s property taxes are determined so you can feel comfortable planning for the taxes on your new home purchase.
+Today we’ll explain how Pinellas Property taxes are determined so you can feel comfortable planning for the taxes on your new home purchase.

 While you may have a mortgage approval amount amount almost every home buyer we’ve worked with tells us that they also have a “monthly budget amount” they want to work with.